twit96/StarWarsSurvey-ClassificationAnalysis/README.md

 * et cetera.

 More information about the dataset can be found [here.](https://github.com/fivethirtyeight/data/tree/master/star-wars-survey)

-## Project Description
-Our aim is to train a classifier to predict a person's answers to some questions about the franchise given their answers to other such questions, or to try to predict a person's personal characteristics based off of their answers to questions about the franchise.

 ## Project Notebooks
 The project is divided into the six Jupyter Notebooks below: